pombase/website/src/docs/documentation/advanced-search.md

 Please contact the [helpdesk](mailto:helpdesk@pombase.org) if you would like any queries added to the selection.

-#### Gene IDs
+#### Gene names and IDs

-Type or paste a list of systematic IDs, or click the "Browse" button to select a file to upload.
+Type or paste a list of gene names or systematic IDs (or a mixture), or click the "Browse" button to select a file to upload.
 Click "Lookup" to add the gene list to the history (useful for combining the list with other queries).